wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 <hr />

+<a name="OnThePi"></a>

+## On the Raspberry Pi:

+1. Plug in a USB keyboard.

    <a name="PowerUp"></a>

-## Power Up to GUI in SD card
+   ### Power Up to GUI in SD card

    Based on <a target="_blank" href="https://www.raspberrypi.org/documentation/installation/installing-images/mac.md">this</a>, if you insert a stock Raspbian image flash SD drive into the Pi and power it up, it would by default display a GUI, with no WiFi connection.

-0. Unlug the power adapter.
+1. Unlug the power adapter.

+   NOTE: There is no physical on/off switch on the Pi.

-0. Insert the micro SD card into the receptable at the bottom on the Pi.
+1. Insert the micro SD card into the receptable at the bottom on the Pi.

    PROTIP: The metallic side of the card should face the Pi board.

    When in, the chip sticks out a bit.

-0. Plug in monitor and keyboard.
+1. Plug in monitor and keyboard.

    The Pi 3 is capable of playing <strong>1080p HD video</strong> (1900x800 pixels).
    So you can plug the other end of the HDMI cable into a TV.